ikkez/f3-cortex/readme.md

 * All relations are lazy loaded to save performance.
 That means they won't get loaded until you access them by the linked property or cast the whole parent model.

-* lazy loading within a result collection will **automatically** invoke the eager loading of that property to the whole set.
-The results are saved to an [Identity Map](http://martinfowler.com/eaaCatalog/identityMap.html) to relieve the strain on further calls.
-I called this _smart loading_ and is used to get around the [1+N query problem](http://www.phabricator.com/docs/phabricator/article/Performance_N+1_Query_Problem.html) with no need for extra configuration.
+* lazy loading within a result collection will **automatically** invoke the eager loading of that property **to the whole set**.
+The results are saved to an [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html) to relieve the strain on further calls.
+I called this _smart loading_ and is used to get around the [1+N query problem](https://secure.phabricator.com/book/phabcontrib/article/n_plus_one/) with no need for extra configuration.

-* If you need to use a primary key in SQL which is different from `id` (for any legacy reason), you can use the `$primary` class property to set it to something else.
+* If you need to use a primary key in SQL that is different from `id` (for any legacy reason), you can use the `$primary` class property to set it to something else.
 You should use the new custom pkey in your queries now.
 Doing so will limit your app to SQL engines.

 * to get the id of any record use `$user->_id;`.
 This even works if you have setup a custom primary key.